abstrnoah/abstrnoah.github.io/wiki/vim.md

 Vim has a great welcoming community that's happy to help.
-In particular, the IRC channel `#vim` on libera.chat is frequented by a bunch of friendly characters who are also very powerful vim users.
+In particular, the IRC channel `#vim` on libera.chat is frequented by a bunch of friendly characters who are also very powerful Vim users.
 Check out the [webpage][vi-improved-org] for details.

 # resources